 This model allows for focus on scheduled rotations with limited cross-coverage, opportunities for wellness and self-care and improved continuity with patients in clinic.

-In addition to our general internal medicine training, we offer several pathways (led by core faculty) to help individualize learning and prepare residents for their future career goals.
+Unique to our training program, we offer individualized learning plans and pathways to help prepare residents for their future career goals.
 Information for our specific pathways can be found below.
 Residents may receive focused mentorship in various pathways including global health and social medicine, academic medicine, primary care, hospital medicine, advocacy and subspecialty fellowships.

-Residents are precepted in continuity clinic by Internal Medicine (IM) faculty at both Academic Internal Medicine Partners (AIMP) clinic locations.
-AIMP has two Lawrenceville locations, one at GMC Health Park across the street from the Northside Hospital Gwinnett campus and one location attached to the hospital on the Gwinnett campus.
-Residents build a patient panel at the practice which they will follow throughout their residency program.
+Residents see their personal panel of patients at Academic Internal Medicine Partners (AIMP), our primary care clinic created specifically for the residency program.
+Residents learn ambulatory medicine through our comprehensive ambulatory curriculum and build a patient panel at the practice which they will follow throughout their residency program.
 Many of the patients are recruited during a resident’s inpatient ward experience and continuity in transition into the outpatient setting is maintained.

 Residents on ambulatory and quality improvement rotations participate in an ambulatory morning report discussing core topics in ambulatory general internal medicine and evidence based medicine.
 Residents complete online pre-work and readings and discuss landmark articles and guidelines in a case based format.

-Through collaboration with the Atlanta VA Medical Center senior residents see patients at the Lawrenceville VA Community Based Outpatient Clinic during the ambulatory block to gain experience in the health care of veterans.
+Through collaboration with the Atlanta VA Medical Center some residents participate in continuity clinic the Lawrenceville VA Community Based Outpatient Clinic during the ambulatory block to gain experience in the health care of veterans.
 This exposes residents to a unique patient population as well as a unique health care system.

 During this experience, residents also learn to place and read PPDs, read common x-rays and CT findings suggestive of TB, do home visits and directly observed therapy (DOT) and see opportunities for working with the Department of Public Health (DPH).